quake0day/CrystalVoice/README.md

 The system uses EnCodec, a state-of-the-art neural audio codec by Meta AI, to compress audio while maintaining high fidelity.
 The encoder on the sender side transforms raw audio into semantic tokens, which are transmitted over gRPC.
 The receiver then uses a generative decoder to reconstruct the original audio from these tokens.

+Audio is processed in 100 ms chunks (1 600 samples at 16 kHz).
+Each chunk is passed through HuBERT and an ECAPA-TDNN speaker encoder to obtain discrete acoustic tokens and a speaker embedding, ensuring the downstream models receive inputs of sufficient length.

 Both sender and receiver components automatically send performance metrics to the WebUI monitor, which visualizes them in real-time using a Gradio-based dashboard.

 ## License